Continuing Education Activity

 - Natal and Neonatal teeth are rare and usually located in the lower incisors region.
 They represent the early eruption of normal primary teeth.
 These are associated with developmental anomalies and recognized syndromes including Rubinstein-Taybi, Hallerman-Streiff, Ellis-van Creveld, Pierre-Robin, pachyonychia congenita, short rib-polydactyly type II, steatocystoma multiplex, cyclopia, Pallister-Hall, and many others.
 Therefore if the patient has any other dysmorphic features, genetic evaluation is indicated.

 - Congenital epulis is pedunculated, soft nodule from 1 mm to several cms in diameter located on gingival margin.

-- A congenital ranula is a translucent, firm papule or nodule found on the anterior floor of mouth, lateral to lingual frenulum.
+- A congenital ranula is a translucent, firm papule or nodule found on the anterior floor of the mouth, lateral to the lingual frenulum.

 - Alveolar lymphangioma is bluish fluid-filled lesions on the alveolar ridges.
 No seen in the palate.
 Predominant in black neonates.
 These lesions can be isolated or multiples.

 Most of these cysts involute or spontaneously rupture eliminating their keratin contents into the oral cavity within the first few weeks to months of postnatal life.
 The lesions are hardly ever seen after three months of age.
 However, it has been suggested that part of the cystic epithelium may remain inactive even in the adult gingiva.

 Epstein pearls may be encountered by many specialists including nurses.
 The key is to reassure the parent that the lesions are harmless and will disappear with time.
 No attempt should be made to remove them as this may cause more harm than good.